Tom Cruise praises Harrison Ford in rare emotional post

-Tom Cruise may be one of the biggest entertainers in the world, with a new Mission Impossible movie coming this July, but game recognizes game of course.
+Tom Cruise may be one of the biggest entertainers in the world, with a new Mission Impossible movie coming this July, but game recognizes game.

 The actor, 60, took to Instagram with a rare personal post in which he shared his excitement for some of the upcoming summer blockbusters which will be competing with MI: Dead Reckoning Part One – and, after the pandemic decimated box office figures, encouraged fans to leave their couches for that priceless in-theater experience.